Dallas Motorcycle Accident Lawyer

 If you were injured in a motorcycle crash caused by another driver, you should be financially compensated for all your accident-related expenses.
 This is because Texas has an at-fault car accident insurance system.
 That means you should be financially compensated by the at-fault party.

 So what does this mean in terms of your motorcycle injury claim?
 It could be worth thousands of dollars or significantly more.
-That’s why it’s important to make sure you’re compensated for all your accident expenses, including:
+That’s why it’s important to make sure you’re compensated for all your expenses, including:

 - Emergency medical treatment, including surgery